-Concurrently with the signing of the Business Combination Agreement and effective upon consummation of the Business Combination, we entered into the Shareholders' Deed with Sponsor, Grab Holdings Inc., the Key Executives and certain entities related to Mr. Tan, pursuant to which, among other things, the Key Executives other than Mr. Tan and certain entities related to such Key Executives or Mr. Tan (the "Covered Holders") irrevocably appointed Mr. Tan attorney-in-fact and proxy for and in such Covered Holder's name, place and stead, to: (i) attend any and all shareholders meetings; (ii) vote such Covered Holder's Class B Ordinary Shares at any such meeting; (iii) grant or withhold all written consents with respect to such Covered Holder vas personally present at any such meeting.
+Concurrently with the signing of the Business Combination Agreement and effective upon consummation of the Business Combination, we entered into the Shareholders' Deed with Sponsor, Grab Holdings Inc., the Key Executives and certain entities related to Mr. Tan, pursuant to which, among other things, the Key Executives other than Mr. Tan and certain entities related to such Key Executives or Mr. Tan (the "Covered Holders") irrevocably appointed Mr. Tan attorney-in-fact and proxy for and in such Covered Holder's name, place and stead, to: (i) attend any and all shareholders meetings; (ii) vote such Covered Holder's Class B Ordinary Shares at any such meeting; (iii) grant or withhold all written consents with respect to such Covered Holder's Class B Ordinary Shares; and (iv) represent and otherwise act for such Covered Holder in the same manner and with the same effect as if such Covered Holder was personally present at any such meeting.
 As a condition of transfer of any Class B Ordinary Shares by a Covered Holder to a third party that is a Permitted Transferee, the Covered Holder must cause such Permitted Transferee to adhere to the Shareholders' Deed, including the Key Executive Proxies.
-The Key Executive Proxies granted under the Shareholders' Deed with respect to any Class B Ordinary Share is converted into a Class A Ordinary Share.
+The Key Executive Proxies granted under the Shareholders' Deed with respect to any Class B Ordinary Share will remain in effect until such Class B Ordinary Share is converted into a Class A Ordinary Share.